Olivia Y. Hu

 I study how assortative mating and family-making processes intersect with social inequalities by race, gender, and class.
-More specifically, my research agenda is motivated by three primary questions:
+My research agenda is motivated by three primary questions:

-What happens to people’s understanding of social difference after they enter these unions?
+2. What happens to people’s understandings of social difference after they enter these unions?

 I use intersectional frameworks in my analyses, advancing our understanding of how behaviors and attitudes in the private sphere can entrench or dislodge a broader constellation of social inequalities.
 My work has received several paper awards and honorable mentions from the American Sociological Association (ASA), the Society for the Study of Social Problems (SSSP), and the Eastern Sociological Society (ESS).